valnoxy/AutoInit/README.md

 ## ⚙️ Compiling the source code
 For compiling, you'll need ```Visual Studio 2022``` and ```.NET 6.0```.
-Clone this source and restore the NUGET Packages.
+Clone this source and restore the NuGet Packages.

 ## 📜 Configuation